-- being over friendly with children - having favourites - taking photographs of children on their mobile phone, contrary to school policy - engaging with a child on a one-to-one basis in a secluded area or behind a closed door humiliating pupils
+- being over friendly with children

+- having favourites

+- taking photographs of children on their mobile phone, contrary to school policy

+- engaging with a child on a one-to-one basis in a secluded area or behind a closed door

+- humiliating pupils

 It is important to remember that these concerns exist on a large spectrum where two low-level concerns may look very different but are still covered under that same guidance.
+Low level concerns will be recorded confidentially by the Headteacher or nominated Senior Leader.
+This would typically be completed following investigatory work regarding the member of staff.

-14. Online Safety and social media
+14. Online Safety and Social Media

-The use of 'Information and Communication Technologies (ICT)' has great benefits for the development of students' learning and the administration and governance of schools.
+The use of 'Information and Communication Technologies (ICT)' has great benefits for the development of students' learning and the administration and governance of Red Kite Cluster.
 With these advantages, however, come risks, including:

 - Child sexual exploitation

-- · Identity theft including phishing.
+- Identity theft including phishing.

 - spam

 - 'Cyber' bullying

 - Viruses